intuition-io/intuition/README.md

 * [Middlewares](https://github.com/hackliff/insights/blob/develop/insights/plugins/readme.md)

 Either clone the [insights repository](https://github.com/hackliff/insights) and hack it or start from scratch.
-Intuition will search in ``$MODULES_PATH`` the modules you gave him.
+Just make sure the modules paths you give in the configuration are in the python path.

 The [provided](https://github.com/hackliff/intuition/blob/develop/app/intuition)